maniacx/Battery-Health-Charging/.github/README.md

 **3. Maximum Lifespan Mode (60%):** Stops charging when power is above 60% and resumes charging when power is below 58%.
 This mode is recommended when the Notebook is always powered by AC adapter.

 ### Compatibilty
-Compatible with Asus laptops and probably other which has only `charging stop threshold` and doesn't have `charging start threshhold`.
+Compatible with Asus laptops and probably other which has only `charging stop threshold`.
+Also compatible with device which also has `charging start threshhold`.
 You can simply check if your device is compatible, and have the following node by executing this in terminal.
 ```bash
 ls /sys/class/power_supply/BAT0
 ```
-If you find a node name `charge_control_end_threshold` and do not find node named `charge_control_start_threshold` then this extension is compatible with your device.
+If you find do not find a node/file named `charge_control_end_threshold` then this extension device is not compatible with your device.
 ### Installation from git
 ```bash
     git clone https://github.com/maniacx/Battery-Health-Charging